Key Points:

 Wesleyan theology, however, offers a hopeful corrective.
 In The Scripture Way of Salvation, John Wesley writes that sanctification is an ongoing journey toward holiness, not an expectation of moral flawlessness.
 Christians “wait for entire sanctification ... yet this process does not exempt anyone from ‘ignorance or mistake, or infirmities, or temptations.’”
 Grace is not earned through perfection but received through relationship with a loving God.

-Scripture reinforces this grace-filled invitation.
+Scripture echoes this grace-filled invitation.
 In 2 Corinthians 12:9, Paul recounts Christ’s words: “My grace is sufficient for you, for my power is made perfect in weakness.”
-James 5:16 calls those in the community to confess their sins to one another and pray, “so that you may be healed.”
+James 5:16 calls the community to confess and pray with one another “so that you may be healed.”
+These passages shift the focus from performance to mutual care.
+Healing is not a solitary task — it is a communal act rooted in trust and vulnerability.

 Frameworks such as harm reduction reflect this theological orientation.
 In contrast to punitive or abstinence-only models, harm reduction meets people where they are.
 It prioritizes dignity, safety and ongoing support — core values that resonate deeply with the theology of grace.